philippgovernale/dijkstrapy/README.md

 What is it?
 --------------

-dijkstrapy is a command line reverse polish notation calculator written in python.
+Dijkstrapy is a command line reverse polish notation calculator written in python.
 The purpose of this tool is to simulate the experience of an rpn calculator on pc by minimising the number of keys required for input.
+NOTE: Software is experimental, pre-release

 Features
 -------